 During the summer of 2018, PW Trenchless replaced three storm sewer mains in Port Coquitlam.
 Using Pipe Bursting to install new HDPE pipe, one section was 150 m in length and involved the installation of 16” pipe (400mm) to replace …See Project

-During the fall of 2017, PW Trenchless replaced AC water mains via Pipe Bursting on the Simon Fraser University Campus near the student housing on Residence Lane and Terry Fox Lane.
-The work passed through sensitive areas, and in close …See Project
+During the fall of 2017, PW Trenchless replaced AC water mains via Pipe Bursting on the Simon Fraser University Campus adjacent to Terry Fox Field.
+The existing alignment ran in parallel proximity to the newly laid state-of-the-art running track, any …See Project

 An alternate tendering process where the contract is awarded to one entity which comprises both engineering and contracting.